uwaiseibna2/GAP/README.md

 ## Run selected architecture on a range of genes

 This command-line interface (CLI) command executes the `run_associated.R` script.
 It applies NN architecture zero CV error found from previous function on a specified gene list against multi-species genetic data to map binary phenotypes.
+The training results are stored in the `\results` folder under parent directory.
 **Command Structure**

 ```bash